Picaland/wplanding/README.md

 ## Dependence

-WpLanding requires plugin <a hrer="https://www.advancedcustomfields.com/"><strong>ACF Pro</strong></a> to correctly insert all the fields on the template page.
+WpLanding requires plugin <strong>ACF Pro - https://www.advancedcustomfields.com/</strong> to correctly insert all the fields on the template page.
 Using the <strong>ACF</strong> plugin, repeaters will not be displayed.

 ## Installation